jvitoroliv/cyberspeed/README.md

    - **Adjustments**: Some changes are mandatory, such as resource names, while others are optional, like the number of nodes, and the scaling parameters (maximum, minimum, and desired configurations).

-### Running the Terraform Scripts
+### Running the Terraform Script

-1. **Network and Roles**: Execute the following script to create the network resources and EKS-related roles and policies:
+1. **Plannig the EKS Cluster Stack**: Execute the following script to plan the network resources, EKS-related roles and policies, Secrets storage in SSM Parameter Store and the EKS cluster and check if is everything okay with the stack creation:

     ```sh
-    ./Infrastructure/scripts/run_initial.sh
+    ./Infrastructure/scripts/run_check.sh
     ```

-2. **Creating the EKS Cluster**: After the initial script execution, run the second script to deploy the EKS cluster:
+2. **Creating the EKS Cluster Stack**: Execute the following script to create the network resources, EKS-related roles and policies, Secrets storage in SSM Parameter Store and deploy the EKS cluster:

     ```sh
-    ./Infrastructure/scripts/run_eks.sh
+    ./Infrastructure/scripts/run.sh
     ```

-   Note that the creation process might take some time.
+   Note: that the creation process might take some time.

 ### Configuring kubectl